openshift-assisted/assisted-service-mcp/README.md

 * **Create a cluster**: "Create a new cluster named 'my-cluster' with OpenShift 4.14 and base domain 'example.com'"
 * **Check cluster events**: "What events happened on cluster abc123?"
 * **Install a cluster**: "Start the installation for cluster abc123"
+* **Get cluster credentials**: "Get the kubeconfig download link for cluster abc123"
+* **Update SSH key**: "Set the SSH key for cluster abc123 so I can access the nodes"

 ## Prometheus Metrics